 All above-ground parts of henbit – the stems, flowers, and leaves – are edible.
 But, like other early spring plants, the stems get tougher as they mature.
 So, you might want to stick to younger plants.
 Despite being in the mint family, henbit tastes nothing like regular mint.
 In fact, most people describe this plant as having a sweet and slightly peppery flavor.
 Depending on who you ask, some may say it tastes almost like raw kale or celery.
 This plant doesn’t have a strong aroma, just a pleasant and mild earthy smell with a light minty note on top.

-Henbit leaves are especially versatile.
+Henbit leaves are really versatile in the kitchen.
 You can eat them raw, cook them as a potherb, or boil them to make herbal tea.
-Younger leaves taste especially delicious in salads while older ones taste better cooked as a potherb.
-The flavor of henbit leaves compliment egg and pasta dishes really well.
-Other ingredients that will taste amazing with this edible include spinach, soft cheeses, mushrooms, nuts, poultry, pork, and wild game meats.
+Younger leaves are fantastic in salads, while older ones taste better cooked as a potherb.
+The flavor of henbit leaves compliments egg and pasta dishes well.
+Other ingredients that henbit pairs really well with are spinach, soft cheeses, mushrooms, nuts, poultry, pork, and wild game meats.

-Even though it’s often considered as a weed, henbit can actually be a really elegant addition to any garden.
-As long as you keep them in control, they will add a beautiful splash of color to your garden every spring when its flowers bloom.
+Even though it’s often considered a weed, henbit can actually be a very valuable plant.
+Their flowers can add a beautiful splash of color to your garden in early spring.
+Plus, local wildlife like birds, pollinators, and small mammals will benefit from the seeds, flowers, and ground cover.
 Moreover, you’ll also have a steady supply of delicious and nutritious edible ready in your backyard.

-Cultivating this plant is quite easy.
-It’s not a fussy plant and only requires a minimum amount of attention.
+You can find henbit growing in varied locations, from natural settings like woodland and forest edges to roadsides and urban settings.
+It might be growing in your own backyard, so it’s worth a rummage around!
+It’s especially common in eastern states.
 This plant thrives best on light dry soil, but it’s not very picky and can grow pretty much on any soil type.
 It also prefers full sun exposure, but can also tolerate some shade.

-Being part of the mint family, it’s natural for henbit to be considered a weed.
+Being part of the mint family, henbit has several characteristics that might make us categorize it as a weed.
 It grows quickly, self-seeds, and has a tendency to take over any area it wishes.
-However, when you find henbit growing in your garden, don’t be so quick to pull them out.
-With the right treatment, you can control their growth and in turn, this underrated plant can be a wonderful source of a healthy and delicious wild edible.
+However, if you find henbit growing in your garden, don’t be so quick to pull them out.
+Their growth can be maintained, and in turn, this underrated wild edible can be a wonderful foraged ingredient and source of nutrition.

 Writen by Cornelia Tjandra